 - tablespoons almond or cashew butter - adds a touch of richness.
 Sub coconut cream, tahini, or sunbutter if you like!

-- corn starch or arrowroot
+- corn starch or arrowroot - this helps the filling set.

 - pure vanilla extract

-- pumpkin pie spice - or if you don't have the blend on hand, use 1 ½ teaspoon cinnamon, ½ teaspoon ginger, ⅛ teaspoon nutmeg, and ⅛ teaspoon cloves.
+- pumpkin pie spice - or if you don't have the spice blend on hand, use 1 ½ teaspoon cinnamon, ½ teaspoon ginger, ⅛ teaspoon nutmeg, and ⅛ teaspoon cloves.

 - additional cinnamon